 - Avoid products containing whey protein, casein, protein hydrolysates, lactose, or milk solids in their ingredient list.

-- Children allergic to cow milk may be allergic to milk of other animals (13).
+- Children allergic to cow milk may be allergic to sheep milk, goat milk, and the milk of other animals (12).
 In such cases, the doctor may ask your child to avoid animal milk entirely.

 - If you use Kosher foods, avoid using foods labeled with a “D” or “DE” adjacent to Kosher symbols.
 It indicates that the product may contain traces of milk or is manufactured on machinery that handles milk or milk products.